icon-project/IIPs/IIPS/iip-draft_btp.md

 * Params
   - link: String (BTP Address of connected BMC)
 * Description
-  - If it generates the event related with the link, the relay shall handle the event to deliver BTP Message to the BMC.
+  - If it generates the event related to the link, the relay shall handle the event to deliver BTP Message to the BMC.
   - If the link is already registered, or its network is already registered then it fails.
   - If there is no verifier related with the network of the link, then it fails.
-  - It initializes status information for the link.
+  - Initializes status information for the link.
-  - It's called by the operator to manage the BTP network.
+  - Called by the operator to manage the BTP network.

 ###### removeLink
 ```python